mahadyRayhan/Image_classifier_android/README.md

 ## Convert tensorflow model to tflight

-Converting a Tensorflow model to tflight format is very simple.
+Converting a Tensorflow model to tflite format is very simple.
 Just load the model using:
 >tensorflow.keras.models.load_model(saved_model_dir)